MicrosoftDocs/cpp-docs/docs/intrinsics/interlockedcompareexchangepointer-intrinsic-functions.md

 `_InterlockedCompareExchangePointer` provides compiler intrinsic support for the Win32 Windows SDK [InterlockedCompareExchangePointer](/windows-hardware/drivers/ddi/content/wdm/nf-wdm-interlockedcompareexchangepointer) function.

-For a example of how to use `_InterlockedCompareExchangePointer`, see [_InterlockedDecrement](../intrinsics/interlockeddecrement-intrinsic-functions.md).
+For an example of how to use `_InterlockedCompareExchangePointer`, see [_InterlockedDecrement](../intrinsics/interlockeddecrement-intrinsic-functions.md).

 On ARM platforms, use the intrinsics with `_acq` and `_rel` suffixes if you need acquire and release semantics, such as at the beginning and end of a critical section.
-ARM intrinsics with an `_nf` ("no fence") suffix do not act as a memory barrier.
+ARM intrinsics with an `_nf` ("no fence") suffix don't act as a memory barrier.

 The intrinsics with an `_np` ("no prefetch") suffix prevent a possible prefetch operation from being inserted by the compiler.

 On Intel platforms that support Hardware Lock Elision (HLE) instructions, the intrinsics with `_HLEAcquire` and `_HLERelease` suffixes include a hint to the processor that can accelerate performance by eliminating a lock write step in hardware.
-If these intrinsics are called on platforms that do not support HLE, the hint is ignored.
+If these intrinsics are called on platforms that don't support HLE, the hint is ignored.

 These routines are only available as intrinsics.